teekennedy/paperless-preprocess-pipeline/README.md

 and runtime directories will be ignored by git.

 For configuration, the only recommended setting to use this pipeline is `PAPERLESS_OCR_CLEAN=none`.
-This disables paperless-ng's use of `unpaper`, which is desirable since the tool is already used in this pipeline.
+This disables paperless-ng's use of [unpaper], which is desirable since it's already used by the preprocessing pipeline.

 As a convenience, you can bootstrap paperless-ng's config using this script: